scbabacus/json-server/README.md

     }
 }
 ```
 > Note: Unlike the full-fleged languages, JSON-server DSL does not defer the evaluation of `then` statements to when the condition is true, as well as for an `else` when the condition evalues to false.
-JSON server pre-evaluates the entire JSON structure before directive evaluation so all expressions are evaluated regardless of the `condition` resulting value.
+Tiam server pre-evaluates the entire JSON structure before directive evaluation so all expressions are evaluated regardless of the `condition` resulting value.

 ## HTML template
 The current version does not support dynamic HTML content generation.

 ## Support of S3 Hosted Files
-JSON Server supports AWS S3 hosted files in most of the configuration and descriptors that require file path.
+Tiam Server supports AWS S3 hosted files in most of the configuration and descriptors that require file path.
 To refer to S3 stored content, simply use `s3://` URI scheme in place of the path.

 For example, in `config.json` you may use:
 ```json